Published: 10th November 2016

 Author: Deborah Cooke

-Nero’s Dream is a short story set in the same world as the Dragons of Incendium series of paranormal romances.
-It should be read after Wyvern’s Mate.
+Arista’s Legacy is a short story set in the world of the Dragons of Incendium.
+It should be read after Wyvern’s Prince and before Wyvern’s Mate.
+Arista’s Legacy is available in a digital edition.
+It’s also included in the mini-book print edition of Wyvern’s Prince.

 4 out of 5 stars